Ofufu Ibeh

-Nnamdi Ofufu Ibeh (born 19 May 1998) is a Nigerian professional football player who plays as a left winger for Phnom Penh Crown in the Cambodian Premier League.
+Nnamdi Ofufu Ibeh (born 19 May 1998) is a Nigerian professional football player who plays as a left winger for Preah Khan Reach Svay Rieng.

 Career

 Fgura United

 In 2023–2024 season, Ofufu played for Fgura United in Maltese Challenge League making 24 appearances and 12 goals.

 Phnom Penh Crown

 In June 2024, Ofufu signed for Phnom Penh Crown in Cambodian top division.
 Ofufu scored two goals in his Cambodian Premier League (CPL) debut against arch-rival Visakha on Saturday 10 August 2024 at Crown’s Smart RSN Stadium in the first week of the CPL season 2024–2025.